VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

 - [XVSProxySrc](https://github.com/VenusProtocol/token-bridge/blob/develop/contracts/Bridge/XVSProxyOFTSrc.sol) extends the [BaseOFTV2](https://github.com/LayerZero-Labs/solidity-examples/blob/main/contracts/token/oft/v2/BaseOFTV2.sol) contract and includes custom logic for token transfers.
 - It overrides the `_debitFrom` and `_creditTo` functions, checking transaction limits and user eligibility.
 - It enforces transaction limits, tracks 24-hour window limits, and allows whitelisting of users.
-- XVSProxySrc can be paused and resumed in emergencies.
+- `XVSProxySrc` can be paused and resumed in emergencies.

 ### 7.3.
 XVSProxyDest

-- [XVSProxyDest](https://github.com/VenusProtocol/token-bridge/blob/develop/contracts/Bridge/XVSProxyOFTDest.sol) is similar to XVSProxySrc but with specific differences.
+- [XVSProxyDest](https://github.com/VenusProtocol/token-bridge/blob/develop/contracts/Bridge/XVSProxyOFTDest.sol) is similar to `XVSProxySrc` but with specific differences.
 - Transaction limits are enforced primarily for outbound amounts only in the source chain.
 - It overrides the `debitFrom` function to include custom logic for checking transaction limits in USD and performs an external call to the XVS token contract to burn tokens from the sender.
 - It overrides the `creditTo` function to trigger an external call to the XVS token contract to mint tokens for the receiver.
-- When sending tokens from the Destination Chain to the BNB chain, it burns user tokens, with the burning logic residing in the XVS token contract.
+- When sending tokens from the destination chain to the BNB chain, it burns user tokens, with the burning logic residing in the XVS token contract.
 - When receiving tokens from the BNB chain (to the Destination Chain), it mints tokens for the receiver, with the minting logic residing in the XVS token contract.

 ### 7.4.
 XVS Token

-- The [XVS](https://github.com/VenusProtocol/token-bridge/blob/develop/contracts/Bridge/token/XVS.sol) token contract is deployed on destination/Destination Chains, and it is used within the XVSProxyDest contract.
+- The [XVS](https://github.com/VenusProtocol/token-bridge/blob/develop/contracts/Bridge/token/XVS.sol) token contract is deployed on destination chains, and it is used within the `XVSProxyDest` contract.
-- The XVS Token follows the ERC20 standard and extends the [TokenController](https://github.com/VenusProtocol/token-bridge/blob/develop/contracts/Bridge/token/TokenController.sol) ownable contract, which contains all controlling mechanisms of the XVS.
+- The XVS token follows the ERC20 standard and extends the [TokenController](https://github.com/VenusProtocol/token-bridge/blob/develop/contracts/Bridge/token/TokenController.sol) ownable contract, which contains all controlling mechanisms of the XVS.
 - It is responsible for setting minting limits for the minter (in this case, the remote bridge contract).
 - When receiving transactions and tokens from the source chain's Bridge contract, an external call is made to mint tokens for the receiver.
 - When sending tokens to the source chain's Bridge contract, an external call is made from the bridge contract to burn tokens from the sender.